-The Company's related parties include China Merchants Industry Holdings Company Limited, Castle Harlan, Inc. and Lime Rock Partners (Lime Rock Partners held shares of the Company during the year but sold substantially all their shares before December 31, 2023), independent SDL and SDNS directors, key management personnel, VIEs and entities controlled, jointly controlled or significantly influenced by such parties.
+The Company's related parties include China Merchants Industry Holdings Company Limited, Castle Harlan, Inc. and Lime Rock Partners (Lime Rock Partners held shares of the Company during 2023 but sold substantially all their shares before December 31, 2023), independent SDL directors, key management personnel, VIEs and entities controlled, jointly controlled or significantly influenced by such parties.
+On October 11, 2024, SDNS became a wholly-owned subsidiary of SDL and is no longer considered as a related party.
+See Note 13 - Equity for details.